Man charged with practicing medicine without license at North Hollywood business – Daily News - ExBulletin

 Gevorkian is due in court on May 24 to have his preliminary hearing scheduled.

-Anyone who thinks they may have been a victim of this case should call the Consumer Protection Hotline at 213-257-2465.
+Anyone who thinks they may have been a victim in this case should call the Consumer Protection Hotline at 213-257-2465.

 |